Frequently Asked Questions

 If your insurance provider offers reimbursement for out-of-network providers, then I can provide you with a "Superbill" that you may submit to your insurance to seek reimbursement.* It is your responsibility to verify that your insurance reimburses for out-of-network providers and to submit claims.

 *Please be advised that in order to qualify for therapy through out-of-network benefits, you must meet criteria for a mental health diagnosis that will be kept on file and submitted to your insurance company as part of the Superbill.
 If the client does not meet criteria for a mental health diagnosis, then insurance will not reimburse you for therapy.

 Why do people choose to pay privately for therapy?

-Everyone's circumstances are different, but here are some common reasons folks pay privately for therapy, rather than using their insurance:
+Everyone's circumstances are different, but here are a few common reasons people choose private pay:

 1) No need to submit an official mental health diagnosis to health record

 2) No limits on how many sessions you can attend or how frequently we can meet

 3) Freedom to use your sessions however you'd like (e.g., no pushing for you to change before you're ready)